growing a family o’ weeds — tumbling along in God’s grace and beauty, planting seeds and raising our faces towards the sun.

 Oh, we’re always in the middle of something: each a work in progress.
 The kitchen cabinets are mid-painting, and there is a new screen door to hang on the back.
 Me?
 I’m a work in progress, too.

 There are five of us, all together.
-My husband, Mark, is a carpenter, and the muscle behind all of my brain — though this colors things a bit too black and white.
+My husband, Mark, is a carpenter, and the muscle behind all of my brain — though this makes things sound a bit to black and white.
 He’s got love in those muscles, which makes for such tenderness.
 Oh, and a healthy dose of MacGyver, too.
 And this brain of mine has had to figure out how to be a mother, too.
-Then there are the Little Ones: “four and three quarters”, the Eldest will boast; the Middlest is scheming about her third birthday celebration, and the Littlest crawls faster towards each next milestone than the two Littles before him.
+Then there are the Little Ones: proudly six, Grant will boast; the Renee though actually four, may tell you fourteen or forty, and Griffin runs faster towards each next milestone than the two before him.
+(He’s two).

 We are always up to something, me and this gang of mine.
 But it might not be what you think.
 We’re almost always here, hanging around this house that’s a home, and we’d love to share our lives with you.
 Pull up a chair, kick off those shoes, and stay a while.

 Here, we value simplicity.
-We’re cultivating mindfulness, craftiness, and resourcefulness.
-We’re leaning in towards deeper connections with our children, our earth, our communities, each other — all of this within the daily walk of faith.
+We’re cultivating mindfulness, creativity, and resourcefulness.
+I’m leaning in towards deeper connections with my children, this earth, my communities — all of this within the daily walk of faith.

 Years ago, I read this: “But the flaw of the novel-reader is to want to know what will happen if a situation is allowed to develop unmolested.”
 (Tam Lin, Pamela Dean).
 I find this true of the writer, too.
 It’s the eyes with which I see my story, your story unfold.
 So, what’s my story?
 Everyone has one, and this is a beginning to put a voice to mine.
 Saved by grace, walking by faith, writing about the days.